Usufruct: Philippines

-Thailand

-In Thailand the Commercial and Civil Code is based on the European civil code and recognizes the notion of usufruct at clauses 1417 to 1428.
-The usufruct can be done for lifetime or a maximum of 30 years according to the law.
-It needs to be registered at the local land department to have full effect on third parties, on title deed Nor Sor Sam or higher.

 Scotland

-A liferent, by which a usufruct is known in Scots law, is the right to receive for life the benefits of a property or other asset, without the right to dispose of the property or asset.
-An individual who enjoys this right is called a liferenter.
+A liferent, the Scots law term for an usufruct, is the right to receive, for one's life, the fruits of an asset (real property or otherwise), without the right to sell it.
+The holder of such a right is known as the liferenter.
 The owner of a property burdened by a usufruct is called the fiar and right of ownership is known as the fee.

 Cuba

-Usufruct has been revived as part of the agricultural change associated with Cuba's Special Period.
+Usufruct tenure was introduced in Cuba as part of a reorganization of the agricultural sector during the Special Period.
 As a legacy of sanctions and a struggling economy, Cuba had accumulated many crumbling buildings that could not be repaired.
-These were torn down and the empty lots lay idle for years until the food shortages forced Cuban citizens to make use of every piece of land.
-Initially, this was an ad-hoc process where ordinary Cubans took the initiative to grow their own food in whatever piece of land was available.
-Tenure but not ownership was formalised with a legal framework using usufruct to give farmers rights on a profit-sharing basis to the products produced from the land, but not ownership rights to the land itself.
+These were torn down and the empty lots lay idle for years until the food shortages forced major changes in Cuban agriculture to increase the efficiency of land use.
+Initially, this occurred by extralegal agricultural use of abandoned area.
+Later, usufruct tenure was established, giving farmers rights to product grown on usufruct land on a profit-sharing basis, but not ownership of the land itself.